JonathanBuchner/JonathanBuchner/README.md

 ![Microsoft](./img/microsoft.png)
 ### Software Instructor *at Microsoft Leap*

-Currently instructing and developing curriculum at the Microsoft Leap Apprenticeship Program.
+Currently instructing and developing curriculum at Microsoft Leap.
 The Microsoft Leap program recruits, develops, and upskills unconventional talent for employability into the technology industry worldwide.

 ---